gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

     toVegaLite [ width 250, height 250, myRegion [], proj, enc [], line [] ]
 ```

-The `Orthographic` map projection used above gives a more accurate indication of the east-west distances of region's corners, here demonstrating the northern boundary is shorter than the southern one.
+The `orthographic` map projection function used above gives a more accurate indication of the east-west distances of region's corners, here demonstrating the northern boundary is shorter than the southern one.
 Viewing it in a global context makes it clearer why this is the case:

 ```elm {v l=hidden}